jdheeter/mychainomics/README.md

 addconsumer

   Register a data consumer.
+Data Consumers can create events.

 addprovider

   Register a data provider.
+Data Providers can pass data along to data consumers with permission from users.

 providermeta

 	Update provider metadata.